RAHULRAIGAR/RAHULRAIGAR/README.md

 # 👨‍💻 About Me

-- 🎓 Final Year B.Tech Student in Computer Science & Engineering.
+- 🎓 Final Year B.Tech student in Computer Science & Engineering.
-- 📊 Aspiring Data Analyst passionate about solving real-world problems with data.
+- 📊 Aspiring Data Analyst passionate about turning raw data into actionable insights.
-- 🌱 Currently learning **Advanced SQL, Power BI, and Python for Data Analytics**
+- 🛠️ Working with **SQL, Power BI, Excel, and Python** for data analysis and visualization.
-- 💼 Open to **Data Analyst Internships** and **Full-Time Opportunities**
+- 📈 Building real-world projects focused on dashboards, business insights, and data-driven decision making.
-- 📫 Reach me at: rahulraiger13@gmail.com
+- 🌱 Currently strengthening my skills in **Advanced SQL, Power BI, and Python for Data Analytics**.
-- ⚡ Fun fact: I enjoy turning raw data into meaningful insights.
+- 💼 Open to **Data Analyst Internships and Entry-Level Opportunities**.
-- 📍 Jaipur, Rajasthan
+- 📍 Jaipur, Rajasthan, India.

 ---

 ## 🛠️ Technical Skills